s-r-e-e-r-a-j/ZipRarHunter/README.md

 ```
 **then enter `y` for install**
 ## Usage
-ZipRarHunter uses command-line arguments to specify the target file, wordlist, and file type (ZIP or RAR).
+ZipRarHunter uses command-line arguments to specify the target file, wordlist, file type (ZIP or RAR) and the number of threads.

 ## Basic Usage
 ```bash